-Once you’ve planned out your wedding invitations and figured out all the bits and bobs that go inside, you’re good to send them off in the mail, right?
+Once you’ve planned out your wedding invitation wording and figured out all the enclosures that go inside, you’re good to send them off in the mail, right?
 Wrong.
-You’ll want to do a quality check to make sure everything is perfect.
-Everything from proofreading to the the number of stamps you use matters, so make sure you give these areas a once-over before signing, sealing and delivering them to Canada Post.
+You’ll want to do a quality check to make sure everything is perfect before you send out your wedding invitations.
+Everything from proofreading to the number of stamps you use matters, so make sure you give these areas a once-over before signing, sealing and delivering them to Canada Post.

-Here’s what to remember before sending off those wedding invitations.
+Here’s what you need to do before you send out wedding invitations.

 Incorrect spelling can easily ruin the beauty of an invitation.
 Request a sample of your invitation and all its extra enclosures to make sure that all the information is right and everything is spelled correctly.
 Try and get at least two or three pairs of eyes on them before giving the go-ahead.

 Not all invitations are created equal.
 They come in all shapes and sizes, meaning that yours may or may not warrant extra costs.
-To avoid having them returned to you, weigh one of your completed invitations at the post office before forging on with your stamping.
-Also remember that square parcels are costlier to mail than rectangular ones, so be mindful when choosing your invitations.
+Before you send out your wedding invitations, weigh one of your completed envelopes at the post office before forging on with your stamping to avoid having them returned.
+Also, remember that square parcels are costlier to mail than rectangular ones, so be mindful when choosing your invitations.

 If you’re only including an invitation, you’re sailing.
 Pop them into envelopes and send them off in the mail, done and dusted.
 However, that’s not the case for many couples.
 Most people include at least one or two enclosures along with their invites.

 If you aren’t requesting that your guests RSVP using your wedding website, you’ll have to include RSVP cards and envelopes inside your invitations.
 To review, the envelopes should already be stamped and addressed to you to avoid any hassle later down the line.
-Give them a once over to check that everything from the postal code to the stamp is A-OK.
+Before you send out your wedding invitations, give them a once over to check that everything from the postal code to the stamp is A-OK.